vocdoni/docs/docs/architecture/components/gateway.md

 ## API definition

-A Gateway provides access to one or several APIs to allow access to one or several peer-to-peer networks.
-The currently possible API schemes are the following:
+A Gateway exposes APIs that enable accesing peer-to-peer networks.
+The currently supported API schemes are the following:

-+ `Info API` access to information about the gateway
++ `Info API`: details about the gateway
-+ `Census API` access to the census service API
++ `Census API` access to the Census Service
-+ `Vote API` access to specific vocdoni platform methods for voting (vochain)
++ `Vote API` access to the Vochain methods for voting
++ `Results API` access to the Vochain methods for computing election results
-+ `File API` access to the p2p file network (ipfs)
++ `File API` access to P2P file storage methods
-+ `Web3 API` access to the Ethereum compatible blockchain
++ `Web3 API` access to the Ethereum blockchain (xDAI or Sokol)

-For example, the Gateway can be executed as follows, letting the user choose which APIs should be enabled:

-`./gateway --listenPort 9090 --listenHost 0.0.0.0 --apiRoute /dvote --dvoteApi --web3Api --censusApi`

-The APIs ara available to the client via HTTP/WS using two possible endpoints:

-+ HTTP(s) `/web3` for the raw web3 API
-+ WebSocket(s) `/dvote` for the Info, Vote, File and Census API's
+These APIs can be used by web and mobile clients using an HTTP/WS endpoint.

+The API methods below follow the [JSON API](/architecture/protocol/json-api) specifications.

 ## Info API

 ### Get Gateway Info
-Get overview of gateway info - which APIs are enabled, and whether the gateway allows private methods.
+Get an overview wabout the own gateway: available APIs, health and whether private methods are available or not.

 ```json
 {